 Help them carry on the good work by creating the conditions they need to thrive.
 Most green houseplants prefer somewhere bright but out of direct sunlight, with steady temperatures and humid air.
 Avoid putting houseplants by radiators or on windowsills where temperatures fall sharply on frosty nights.
 Try standing them on tables or stands, available in our garden centre, in a bright spot near a window.

-Water sparingly, letting the compost dry out between times, and mist leaves with a hand spray or stand plants in trays of damp gravel to raise humidity.
+Water sparingly, letting the compost dry out between times, and mist leaves with a hand spray or punt plants in trays of damp gravel to raise humidity.
 Add liquid feed every couple of weeks and wipe leaves with cotton wool soaked in tepid water to keep dust from blocking their pores.
-While you're at it, check for pests: fuzzy white tufts are a sign of mealybug, while red spider mite cause yellow mottling and fine webs.
+While you're at it, check for pests: fuzzy white tufts are a sign of mealybug, while red spider mite causes yellow mottling and fine webs.
 Spray with insecticidal soap to put things right again.

 Your own little indoor kitchen garden